VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Hello,

-I'm sorry for being so blunt, but it doesn't matter if he's new; what matters is whether he's relaxed.
+I'm sorry to say this bluntly, but it doesn't matter if he's new; what matters is whether he's relaxed.
 There are actually people who make mistakes from time to time.
-Some people never do, and it's always someone else's fault. icon_lol.gif
+Some never do, of course, and in those cases, someone else is always to blame. icon_lol.gif

-You just look at him and you know whether he's relaxed or not.
-First, as I mentioned, I would check the fuel lines and, in particular, the connections to the diesel filter.
+You simply check it and you know whether it's loose or not.
+First, as I said, I would check the fuel lines and especially the connections to the diesel filter.

 Best regards, Rainer.